lpotthast/leptos-keycloak-auth/README.md

 ## Test

+Make sure that

+1. Docker is running
+2. `cargo-leptos` is up to date

 Start the tests (including the integration test) with

       cargo test -- --nocapture

-This allows you to see the output from `Keycloak` as well as our `test-frontend` build when running the integration test.
+This allows you to see the output from `Keycloak` as well as our `test-frontend` (build and running server) when running the integration tests.

 You can set `DELAY_TEST_EXECUTION` to `true` in `integration_test.rs` to play around with the test application.
 You can than still run the UI test by entering `y` and pressing enter or canceling the test with `n`.